silaspe/maths/docs/rand.md

 My friend (female): "Oh, my god, I've fallen over."

-My friend (male): *Helps her up*
+My friend (male): * Helps her up *

 My friend (female): "Tell grandpa I've left the purple toquitos in the freezer!"

-My friend (male): Probably said something so quiet that it didn't show up in the audio.

-My friend (female): "Tell grandpa I've left the purple toquitos in the freezer!"
+* Pause *

 My friend (female): "No, I will not march for the queen, I am my own woman!"
-She said whilst marching.
+She said while marching.

-*Pause*
+* Pause *

-My friend (male): *Starts pulling her by the arm*
+My friend (male): * Starts pulling her by the arm *

-My friend (female): "You're not taking me anywhere, you *unintelligible*!".
+My friend (female): "You're not taking me anywhere, you * unintelligible *!".

-*Pause*
+* Pause *

 My friend (female): "I don't take orders from goldfish!".

-My friend (female): *Falls over*
+My friend (female): * Falls over *

-My friend (male): *Starts pulling her by the arm again*
+My friend (male): * Starts pulling her by the arm again *

 My friend (male): "Do you have anything to say to say to us!?"

+$$ \text{Act } 1 \text{ Scene } 3 $$

-Cameo appearance: my sister as the school nurse.
+New actor: my sister as the school nurse.

 My sister: "What is it?"

-My friend (male): "Am I a mushroom, *unintelligible*!?"
+My friend (male): "Am I a mushroom, * unintelligible *!?"

 My sister: "All right, as the school nurse-"

-My friend (female): "Do you know any lavas personally" (?).
+My friend (female): "Do you know any lava personally" (?).

-My sister: "As I was saying, as the school nurse, I think we need to call $911$ for her."
+My sister: "As I was saying: as the school nurse, I think we need to call $911$ for her."

-My friend (male): *Starts calling $911$*
+My friend (male): * Starts calling $911$ *

-My friend (female): *Screams and runs away*
+My friend (female): * Screams and runs away *

 My sister: "Stop her!"

-My friend (male): *Grabs her by the hand and she starts spinning around him.*
+My friend (male): * Grabs her by the hand and she starts spinning around him. *

-My sister: *Grabs her by the other hand as she comes to a stop.*
+My sister: * Grabs her by the other hand as she comes to a stop *

+$$ \text{Act } 1 \text{ Scene } 4 $$

 My friend (female): "I will not be contained, I am a dinosaur!"

-My sister: *Pulls her by the hand and says: "Sit down."*
+My sister: * Pulls her by the hand and says: "Sit down." *

 My sister: "As a dinosaur, it is important for you to rest."

+My friend (male) quietly: "No, it's not."

+My friend (female): "I am a dinosaur!"

+My friend (male): "I am going to * unintelligible *!?"

+My sister: "Okay so both of you are a dinosaur."

+My friend (male): "Well, no, I'm not a-"

+My sister: "What happened to you being a dinosaur?
+Are you now a panda?"

+My friend (male): "Hmm.
+Both!"

+My sister: "So you're a dina-panda."

+My friend (male): "There's no such thing as a-"

+My sister: "There is now."

+My friend (female): "* unintelligible *!"

+My friend (male) and my friend (female): * Start fighting for no reason *

+My friend (male): "* unintelligible *!"

+My sister: "Oh, gosh!"

+My friend (male) and my friend (female): * Stop fighting, cross their arms, and start arguing but are interupted by my sister *

+My sister: * Stands up *

+My sister: "You need to go to class."

+My friend (female): "No, we're not going to class no matter what!
+We have a pop test today, and y’know, I don't do well with math, so-"

+$700$ Lines.

+My sister: "Neither do I."

+My friend (female): * Walks up closer to her *

+My friend (female): "Neither do I."

+My sister: "Good."

+* Pause *

+My friend (female): "Okay, fine, I'm going to-"

+6-year-old #1: * Throws alligator plush at my friend (male)'s face *

+$$ \text{Act } 2 $$

+My friend (male): * Starts screaming *

+My friend (male): "Get it off!"

+My friend (male): * Collapses on the floor *

+Simultaneously...

+Alligator: * Latches onto my friend (female)'s hand *

+My friend (female): "Get it off me!"

+Alligator: * Falls of *

+My friend (female): * Turns around and sees my friend (male) on the floor *

+My friend (female): "Oh, he's dead!"

+New actors: 6-year-olds as the police that finally showed up.

+6-year-olds: * See someone dead on the floor *

+6-year-olds: * Start doing CPR on him by pushing on his stomach *

+6-year-old #1: * Leaves *

+6-year-old #2: * Continues *

+My friend (male): * Gets up *

+$$ \text{Act } 3 $$

+Actors: my friend (male) and my friend (female) as the parents, the two 6-year-olds are the kids.

+My friend (female) to my friend (male): "I still can't believe that they aren't going to school!"

+6-year-old #1: "We don't even have school!"

+My friend (female) to my friend (male): "Yes you do!"

+* Both parents leave *

+New actor: my sister as probably the older sister.

+My sister: * Enters *

+My sister: "No, summer break hasn't ended yet."

+6-year-old #1: "When is it gonna be school then?"

+My sister: "Well it'll be school next week."

+6-year-old #1: "Yeees!"

+6-year-old #2: "I don't like school."

+6-year-old #2: "Me neither."

+My friend (female): * Enters *

+My friend (female): * Too bad, cuz you have to go, or else the purple toquitos will be soggy! *

+* Everyone starts arguing *

+The end!

+And then most of us lined up and we all bowed at different times, except for me, I didn't bow.